thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/test/tck/README.md

 `PASS` is the verdict, `but INCOMPLETE` is coverage. `PASS but INCOMPLETE` means nothing failed and something was never exercised - it is not a partial failure.

-Some assertions cannot apply to this node at all - the MQTT 5.0 session and NDEATH variants, since it connects with 3.1.1 - and the optional templates group is left untested because the spec requires that if any assertion in an optional group is tested, all of them must pass.
-So `PASS but INCOMPLETE` is the best achievable result here.
+Only two assertions cannot apply to this node at all: the MQTT 5.0 session and NDEATH variants, since it connects with 3.1.1 and the `-311` variants are asserted instead.
+Those are the entire `EXPECTED_NOT_EXECUTED` allowlist, so `SessionEstablishmentTest` and `SessionTerminationTest` report `PASS but INCOMPLETE` and the other four report a clean `PASS`.

-Metric aliases are *not* in that category: the node supports them and the fixture enables them (`aliasMetrics: true` in `tck-flow.js`), so `payloads-alias-uniqueness` executes.
-With aliases off it silently would not - the TCK only records it inside `if (current.hasAlias())` - and `payloads-alias-birth-requirement` would pass vacuously.
+Everything else the node supports is exercised, because an unexercised feature is an assertion that never runs rather than one that passes:

+- **Metric aliases** - `aliasMetrics: true`.
+The TCK only records `payloads-alias-uniqueness` inside `if (current.hasAlias())`, and `payloads-alias-birth-requirement` passes vacuously without them.
+- **Templates** - the fixture defines `TckTemplate` and the device births an instance of it, so all ten `payloads-template-*` assertions run.
+  `SendDataTest` went from `PASS but INCOMPLETE` (10 unexecuted) to `PASS`.
+- **DataSets and property sets** - a `DataSet` metric and a property-bearing metric, which is what makes `SendComplexDataTest` (47 assertions) worth running.

 The harness therefore does not key off `OVERALL` alone.
 It accepts a test when `OVERALL` starts with `PASS`, no assertion failed, and every `NOT EXECUTED`